qvarkk/the_path/README.md

-<h2 align="center">The place where I'll keep all my projects while learning web-development from zero.</h2>
+<h2 align="center">The place where I'll store all my projects while learning web-development from zero.</h2>
 <br>